mohsenBalharith/SecondCode/README.md

 # SecondCode
-This codeis to print Hello World.
+This code is to print Hello World.